Women’s Health Men’s Health Bike Review: 7.6/10

 - Handlebars don’t move back and forth, only up and down so some riders can’t set upright.

 - The tablet holder is satisfactory, but you must make sure the adjusters are tight.

 - Only synchs with MyCloud Application (not Zwift, Peloton, etc).

 The Eclipse Indoor bike from Women’s Health / Men’s Health is an excellent example of a good indoor cycling bike for a very reasonable price.
 They were designed and produced by an innovative brand currently releasing sports and fitness products at a much more affordable price than their competitors while maintaining the quality.
-Although a mid-range spinning bike in the market, it boasts some high-end features and worth the $400 price tag, especially with 6 virtual spin class membership.
+Although a mid-range spinning bike in the market, it boasts some high-end features and worth the $350 price tag.